-Customers are moving in a complicated path that touches the internet, email, mobile, social media, direct mail, and brick-and-mortar locations before they decide to complete a purchase.
-Even then, their journey isn’t over, as customers continue to engage with brands and other shoppers long after the purchase has been made.
+Customers are moving within a complicated buying journey that touches multiple channels and devices; this includes perusing the internet, email, mobile, social media, direct mail, and brick-and-mortar locations before they decide to complete a purchase.
+Even then, their journey isn’t over, as customers continue to engage with brands and other shoppers after the purchase has been made.

 The customer journey now resembles an hourglass, not a funnel.
-Conversion is no longer the sole desired outcome and the end of the funnel; instead, it is now the center point of it all.
-The journey may start on the path to purchase, but once a conversion occurs, marketers flip the hourglass over to transition customers into engagement and loyalty programs designed to build delight and brand evangelism.
+Conversion is no longer the sole desired outcome at the end of the funnel; instead, it is now the center point.
+The journey may start on the path to purchase, but once a conversion occurs, marketers flip the hourglass over to transition customers into engagement and loyalty programs designed to build brand evangelism.

 In this piece, readers will learn about:

 We are sorry, the form submission failed.
 Please try again.